ltriant/chip8/README.md

 # Things To Do

-1. Frame rate needs to be properly capped
+1. The sound timer needs to actually make a sound when it hits zero
-2. The sound timer needs to actually make a sound when it hits zero
+2. Some games still have quirks